impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 Next question- what is `>&2` at the end there?

 I Google ">&2 bash".
-The first result is from [StackExchange](https://askubuntu.com/questions/1182450/what-does-2-mean-in-a-shell-script){:target="_blank" rel="noopener"}:
+The first result is from [StackExchange](https://askubuntu.com/questions/1182450/what-does-2-mean-in-a-shell-script){:target="_blank" rel="noopener" }:

 > Using > to redirect output is the same as using 1>.
 This says to redirect stdout (file descriptor 1).
 >